 Click on the cross to close down the report.

 You should now have completed a successful backup of your local system!
 If this was your first backup and you want to run automatic scheduled backups, then please now see our page on preparing for scheduled backups.
-Please note that your selection of drives and/or folders in this session will not be saved by TSM - if you wish for certain items not to be included in your scheduled backups, please see our section on how to exclude files and folders from backup.
+Please note that your selection of drives and/or folders in this session will not be saved by the backup client software - if you wish for certain items not to be included in your scheduled backups, please see our section on how to exclude files and folders from backup.

 Backup unsuccessful?
 Use the Linux Help and Support section to troubleshoot your backup issues.